Product Docs

 Authentication and Profile

-Supabase authentication powers saved workspaces, profile names, and access lists.
+Account authentication powers saved workspaces, profile names, and access lists.

 Users can sign up with email and password and provide their name during registration.